EvaMaeRey/ggplot2-extension-cookbook/README.md

 I experienced about a year of failure and frustration when first entering the extension space.
-If I weren’t so convinced of the efficiency gains that it would eventually yield, I’d likely have given up.
+If I weren’t so convinced of the efficiency gains that it would eventually yield and the elegance of extension, I’d likely have given up.
 Recognizing the substantial hurdles for even long time R and ggplot2 users, I think there is space for more ggplot2 extension reference materials, such as the recipes in the *ggplot2 Extension Cookbook*.

-I’m grateful for several expediences and the efforts of others that have refined these new materials.
-First, just after getting my own feet wet in extension, I had the chance to work on extension with students in the context of independent studies.
-Our focus was the same type of extension that Pederson demonstrated – a geom that used a Stat to do some computational work, and then inherited the rest of its behavior from a more primitive geom.
+I’m grateful for several experiences and the efforts of others that have refined these materials.
+First, just after getting my own feet wet in extension, I had the chance to work on extension with students in the context of their independent studies.
+Our focus was the same type of extension that Pederson demonstrated – a geom\_\* function that used a Stat to do some computational work, and then inherited the rest of its behavior from a more primitive geom.

-Working with first and second year undergrad students meant that I had to think about and formulate workflow - where reference material would even be accessibility to very new R users.
+Working with first and second year undergrad students meant that I got to think about and formulate workflow; how would we build up skills and ideas in way that would be accessibility to rather new R and ggplot2 users.
 As veterans of just one or two stats classes that used R and ggplot2, what would they find familiar and accessible?
-What might we be able to de-emphasize ggproto and OOP in R which they hadn’t covered and still succeed?
-Working with students, I had a wonderful chance to refine extension workflow futher.
+What might we be able to de-emphasize? ggproto and OOP in R hadn’t been touched in coursework.
+Could we still still succeed with extension?

-The following steps emerged and persisted into our tutorial formula:
+The following steps emerged:

   - Step 0: get job done with ‘base’ ggplot2
   - Step 1: Write a function for the ‘compute’